 4G still may be ramping up in Brazil, but 3G data connectivity is fairly commonplace.
 In particular, Nextel, Vivo and Claro all supplied a 3G or better data signal in more than 80 percent of OpenSignal's tests.

-This metric shows the proportion of time LTE subscribers on each network have 4G (LTE) coverage available to them.
+This metric shows the proportion of time users on each network have a 3G or 4G (LTE) connection available to them.

 The 2014 World Cup was a trial by fire for Brazil’s fledgling 4G networks, and there were plenty of complaints levied against the country’s operators about the quality and consistency of their service during the month long sporting extravaganza.
 Brazilian operators, however, are getting a second chance – and two more years to prepare – to prove the mettle of their mobile data networks in next year’s Rio Olympics.